Quartet San Francisco: Members

 Quartet leader and violinist Jeremy Cohen founded the Quartet San Francisco as a forum to explore a multitude of musical styles that were important to him but were not being exercised in his work with other ensembles such as Turtle Island Quartet.
 Cohen produces the quartet's albums on his label, Violin Jazz.
 Classically trained under Itzhak Perlman and Anne Crowden, his playing style shows influences of violinists Fritz Kreisler, Joe Venuti, and Eddie South.

 A native of Maine, Matthew Szemela joined the quartet in 2012.
 He has toured and recorded with singer-songwriter Nina Nastasia, recorded with Sufjan Stevens, and in 2006 served as concertmaster of the Hustla Symphony Orchestra for Jay-Z's Reasonable Doubt 10th Anniversary Concert at Radio City Music Hall in New York.
 He has collaborated with tap dancer, actor, and choreographer Savion Glover on his production Classical Savion, and he has appeared with Sting, Dave Stewart, Lana Del Rey, Cassandra Wilson, the Bill T. Jones/Arnie Zane Dance Company, guitarist Vernon Reid of Living Colour, Susan Sarandon, Beyoncé Knowles, and Olivia Newton-John.

-Chad Kaltinger, violist with QSF since 2012, grew up in Chicago and moved to San Francisco in 1997.
+Chad Kaltinger, a violist with QSF since 2012, grew up in Chicago and moved to San Francisco in 1997.
 He has been Principal Violist for Opera San Jose and the Santa Cruz Symphony and has toured in the US and Europe as a multi-instrumentalist with several singer-songwriters and bands.
-He studied privately at Northwestern University with Peter Slowik, at the University of Illinois with Emanuel Vardi, and at the Aspen Music Festival as a fellowship recipient with Heidi Castleman and Victoria Chiang.
+He studied privately at Northwestern University with Peter Slowik, at the University of Illinois with Emanuel Vardi, and the Aspen Music Festival as a fellowship recipient with Heidi Castleman and Victoria Chiang.

 Andrés Vera, a native of Puerto Rico, began playing with the quartet in 2015.
 At 17 he was invited to join the Miami Symphony Orchestra as a section cellist.
 He holds a B.A. degree from the University of Miami and an M.M. degree and post-graduate Professional Studies Diploma from the San Francisco Conservatory of Music.
 He studied with Ross Harbaugh, Jean-Michel Fonteneau, and Jennifer Culp.
 He is a founding member of the Cello Street Quartet, with whom he traveled in 2014 to Russia, Kosovo, and Hungary for the U.S. State Department.